ialbert/bio/md/index.md

 # Introduction

-> Under development (the package is functional but not fully vetted)
+> Software under development.
+Operational but not fully vetted.

 `bio` - command-line utilities to make bioinformatics explorations more enjoyable.